cyyberlilai/kendra-music-player/README.md

    npm run dev
    ```

-4. Open your browser and visit the URL shown in your terminal (usually `http://localhost:3000` or `http://localhost:5173`).
+4. Open your browser and visit the URL shown in your terminal (usually `http://localhost:3000`).

 ## Usage